Codeology/codeology/README.md

 # README
-This is the website for the Codeology club at Berkeley
+(OUTDATED OLD WEBSITE) This is the website for the Codeology club at Berkeley

 To make minor changes, please refer to [materialize documentation](https://materializecss.com/) to get familiarized with the CSS framework.